 (h) where a power is vested in a represented person in the character of a trustee or guardian, or the consent of a represented person to the exercise of a power is necessary in a similar character or as a check upon the undue exercise of the power, the State Administrative Tribunal may, upon the application of the administrator or any person interested in the exercise of the power or the giving of the consent, authorise the administrator to exercise the power or give the consent in such manner as the Tribunal may direct.

-[Part B amended by No. 55 of 2004 s.
+[Part B amended: No. 55 of 2004 s.
 466.]

 Schedule 3 — Forms for enduring power of attorney